serge-rgb/old.bigmonachus.github.io/_posts/2014-06-16-klay-post-mortem.md

 Everything that the hardware doesn't implement is written from scratch (except for all the iOS stuff like facebook sharing and email :) )

 This was always a hobby project.
 I kept it portable and running across a number of platforms at all times.
 Not all platforms worked all the time, but there were always a couple.
-The game runs on Linux, OSX, Windows and of course, iOS -- The main target.
-I ported the code to the Android NDK and got to render a triangle, but I never continued.
-Android is too much risk for me.
-I saw a guy distribute a very simple game written in Unity that would crash on my (mainstream) Nexus 7.
-Android is too fragmented to maintain a hand-made game.
+The game runs on Linux, OSX, Windows and the target platform: iOS.
+I did a little bit of work with the Android NDK but I never got past the "draw a triangle" stage.

 I see development as a hill-climbing problem, at the maximum there is a final product.
-I learned a lot, but the lack of a goal made me go in orthogonal directions.
-For instance, I spent a lot of time optimizing my linear algebra library so that some operation or other would only take one or two CPU instructions.
+I learned a lot, but the lack of a goal made me go in not optimal directions.
+For instance, I spent a lot of time optimizing my linear algebra library so that additions and multiplications would take one or two SIMD instructions.
 It was fun, but it was x86...
-My final target was ARM, where none of my optimizations were enabled and ultimately, linear algebra is *not* the bottleneck in any part of the program.
+My final target was ARM, where none of my optimizations were enabled.
+Ultimately, linear algebra is *not* the bottleneck in any part of the program.

 Some optimizations were good.